 Conclusion – Introduction to Statistical Learning

-With our advancing technologies, we are now dealing with more statistics in our daily life than ever before.
-Every billion bytes of data we accumulate tells us various stories that require correct interpretation, which is not possible without statistics being intersected with other branches like Data Mining, Machine Learning, and Artificial Intelligence.
+With our advancing technologies, we now deal with more statistics in our daily lives than ever.
+The correct interpretation of the stories told by every billion bytes of data we accumulate is impossible without intersecting statistics with other branches such as Data Mining, Machine Learning, and Artificial Intelligence.

 This is a guide to Introduction to Statistical Learning.
-Here we discuss the Supervised Statistical Learning methodologies, namely Regression and Classification.
+Here we discuss the introduction, why do we need statistical learning and advantages.
 You may also have a look at the following articles to learn more –